 Implementations MAY interpret the slot count as number of concurrent processes being allowed to run.
-If this interpretation is taken, and maxSlots is greater than 1, than the jobCategory MAY also be demanded on job submission, in order to express the nature of the intended parallel job execution.
+If this is interpreted in this manner, and maxSlots is greater than 1, than jobCategory SHOULD also be required as input from the application about the nature of the parallel job.